A little bit of my Journey...

-I joined Northwestern in summer ’10 and had the privilege of working with one of the most respected Africanist political scientist in William Reno, former Director of the Program of African Studies and current department chair of political science at Northwestern University and James Mahoney, Chair of the Sociology department who is also a former associate chair of the political science department.
-While attending grad school in Chicago, my family lived in Kampala, so I moved between Kampala and Chicago for a good seven years!
+I joined Northwestern in summer '10, worked with William Reno, former Director of the Program of African Studies and current department chair of political science and James Mahoney, Chair of the sociology department.
+These two co-chaired my PhD committee.
+I couldn't have asked for better.

 At Makerere